serverlessworkflow/specification/specification.md

 from the calculated delay.

-Alternatively, `jitter` may be defined as an absolute value specified as an ISO 8601 duration.
+Alternatively, `jitter` may be defined as an absolute value specified as an ISO 8601 duration (literal or expression).
 This way, the maximum amount of random time added is fixed and will not increase as new attempts are made.

 The `maxDelay` property determines the maximum amount of delay that is desired between retry attempts, and is applied